Overview of IBM Rhapsody Training:

 - Technical Leaders evaluating new ways of developing software.

 - Systems Engineering experience or interest.

-- Basic know-how of SysML is an advantage but not mandatory
+- In addition, basic know-how of SysML is an advantage but not mandatory.

 - Notebook with Windows 7, 8 or 10 and 3 GB of free hard disc space.

 A notebook can be rented for EUR 150.00 excl.
 VAT (service charge).

 You will get an effective introduction to SysML and Rhapsody.
 The Topics covered are as follows:

 1) Introduction to Model Based Systems Engineering (MBSE), SysML and Rhapsody

 - OSLC based requirements, traceability, coverage anal-ysis and impact analysis